nxp-imx/meta-nxp-connectivity/README.md

 And ${MY_YOCTO}/bld-xwayland-imx6ull/tmp/deploy/images/imx6ullevk/imx-image-multimedia-imx6ullevk.wic.zst for i.MX6ULL EVK.

+And ${MY_YOCTO}/bld-xwayland-imx93/tmp/deploy/images/imx93evk/imx-image-multimedia-imx93evk.wic.zst for i.MX93 EVK.

 The zst images are symbolic link files, so you should copy it to another fold ${MY_images} before unzip it.

     #For i.MX8M Mini EVK:
     $ cp ${MY_YOCTO}/bld-xwayland-imx8mm/tmp/deploy/images/imx8mmevk/imx-image-multimedia-imx8mmevk.wic.zst ${MY_images}
     #For i.MX6ULL EVK:
     $ cp ${MY_YOCTO}/bld-xwayland-imx6ull/tmp/deploy/images/imx6ullevk/imx-image-multimedia-imx6ullevk.wic.zst ${MY_images}
+    #For i.MX93 EVK:
+    $ cp ${MY_YOCTO}/bld-xwayland-imx93/tmp/deploy/images/imx93evk/imx-image-multimedia-imx93evk.wic.zst ${MY_images}

 The zstd command should be used to unzip this file then the dd command should be used to program the output file to a microSD card by running the commands below.
-Then a microSD card can be used to boot the image of an i.MX 8M Mini EVK or i.MX6ULL EVK.
+Then a microSD card can be used to boot the image of an i.MX 8M Mini EVK, i.MX6ULL EVK or i.MX93 EVK.

 ___Be cautious when executing the dd command below, make sure the of represents the microSD card device!, /dev/sdc in the command below represents a microSD card connected to the host machine with a USB adapter, however the output device name may vary.
 Use the command "ls /dev/sd*" to verify the name of the SD card device.___